 The performance units we granted in 2018 vest at the end of a three-year period and the performance units we granted prior to 2018 vest over three years assuming continued employment and the Company's achievement of certain market-based and performance goals.
 Depending on the performance levels achieved in relation to the predefined targets, shares may be issued for up to 200% of the units awarded.
 If the established performance goals are not met, the performance units expire unvested and no shares are issued.
 The grant date fair value of the performance units with market-based goals was determined through use of the Monte Carlo simulation method.
 The assumptions used in the Monte Carlo simulation during the year ended December 31, 2018, included a weighted average risk-free rate of 2.28%, volatility of 63.0% and a zero dividend yield.
-The grant date fair value of the performance units we granted during the years on the date of grant.
-The weighted-average grant date fair value of all performance units we granted during the years ended December 31, 2018, 2016 was \$4.57, \$6.06 and \$5.11, respectively.
+The grant date fair value of the performance units with performance goals was determined based on the closing price of our shares on the date of grant.
+The weighted-average grant date fair value of all performance units we granted during the years ended December 31, 2018, 2017 and 2016 was \$4.57, \$6.06 and \$5.11, respectively.
 For the year ended December 31, 2018, we did not issue performance unit shares.
 For the year ended December 31, 2017, 145 thousand shares were issued for the performance units related to the departure of a former executive officer.
 The total fair value of these shares was \$1 million.
 For the year ended December 31, 2016, we did not issue any shares.
 As of December 31, 2018, there was \$10 million of unrecognized compensation expense related to performance units, which is expected to be recognized over a weighted average period of less than two years.